johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

 |:-----------------------------:|:-------------------------:|
 | ![Filter By Group Component with Radio Buttons](./assets/FilterByGroupRadioButtons.jpg ':size=300') | ![Filter By Group Component with Checkboxes](./assets/FilterByGroupCheckboxes.jpg ':size=300')

-Filter By Group Components on separate pages can be configured to use the same site-wide data source, essentially, linking the filters.
+Filter By Group Components on separate pages can be configured to use the same sitewide data source, essentially, linking the filters.
 By doing this, the Categories and Groups listed in these components will be shared between the linked filters on their respective pages.

 ## Content Editor Details